FRidh/nix-tutorials/README.md

     nix-shell -A devEnv --run "jupyter-lab"

-To build the the run-time environment as used by Binder
+To build the the run-time dependencies used by Binder

-    nix-build -A runEnv
+    nix-build -A runDeps

 To compose the documentation